StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/FunctionCalling.md

 }
 ```

 > Tip: In case one wants to use complex custom objects within the ``LLMFunction/Parameter``, one can use ``LLMFunctionParameter`` for regular types and ``LLMFunctionParameterArrayElement`` for `array`-based types to manually specify the conformance of Swift types to the [OpenAI Function calling schema](https://platform.openai.com/docs/guides/function-calling).
-See the inline DocC documentation for further information.
+See the inline DocC documentation for further information. <!-- markdown-link-check-disable-line -->

 ## Topics